jonathandean/magmaconf-2013-inter-app-api/README.md

 ## Web APIs

 Generally a __Server__ application that exposes some data and/or functionality to be consumed by another __Client__ application

+The API (typically) is an HTTP endpoint and the internal implementation is up to you

 ## RESTful Web APIs